Pitagora

 Job Managing and SLURM Partitions

-In the following table you can find informations about the SLURM partitions for Booster and DCGP partitions.
+In the following table you can find informations about the SLURM partitions for Booster and DCGP partitions of the production environment.
+Please note that the slurm email service is not active yet.

 See also